zyra/cordova-plugin-native-http/README.md

 # cordova-plugin-native-http
-Native HTTP Client for Cordova Apps
+Native HTTP Client for Cordova Apps.

-Work in progress
+Work in progress.
+So far it seem to be x2 - x2.5 times faster than XHR/Angular Http.

 ---